Aurel37/projet-TDLOG-site-shotgun/README.md

 <h1>Installation</h1>

-You can install the website thanks git-hub anywhere you want on your computer however you need Node.Js and MySQL to run the code.
+You can install the website thanks git-hub anywhere you want on your computer however you need Node.Js and MySQL to run the code locally.
 Please read the following parts.

 <h2>Node.js</h2>

-The first step is to install Node.js, you can easily managed it with the official website of  <a href = "https://nodejs.org/en/">Node.Js</a>
+The first step is to install Node.js, you can easily managed it with the official website of  <a href = "https://nodejs.org/en/">Node.Js</a>.

 <h2>MySQL</h2>